heroku/function-migration/functions/typescriptfunction/README.md

 ```

 ## [Function Project Changes](#changes)
-If not already present, add `@heroku/sf-fx-runtime-nodejs` as a production dependency.
+If not already present, install `@heroku/sf-fx-runtime-nodejs` as a production dependency.
 ```json
 "dependencies": {
     "@heroku/sf-fx-runtime-nodejs": "^0.14.0"